trion-development/docker-ng-cli/README.md

 Currently this image uses node 9 (npm 5) and Debian stretch as base distribution.

+The AngularCLI analytics feature is disabled by default to avoid problems in CI environments.
+If you want to opt-in, set the `NG_CLI_ANALYTICS` environment variable to an empty value.

 ## Example usage
 ```
 docker run -u $(id -u) --rm -v "$PWD":/app trion/ng-cli ng new MyDemo